Grain Growth in Escaping Atmospheres: Implications for the Radius Inflation of Super-Puffs: Discussion

-where $m_{\rm mon}$ and $V_{\rm mon}$ are the mass and volume of the smallest particles that constitute a dust aggregate---the so-called monomers. $\phi$ is the volume filling factor defined as the ratio of the mean internal density of an aggregate to that of the individual monomer.
+where $m_{\rm mon}$ and $V_{\rm mon}$ are the mass and volume of the smallest particles that constitute a dust aggregate---the so-called monomers.
+The term $\phi$ is the volume filling factor defined as the ratio of the mean internal density of an aggregate to that of the individual monomer.
 Conventionally, the shape of the aggregate is also characterized by the fractal dimension $D_{\rm f}$, defined as

 where $k_{\rm 0}$ is the order unity prefactor, $a_{\rm mon}$ is the monomer's radius, and $a_{\rm agg}=(3V_{\rm agg}/4\pi)^{1/3}$ is the characteristic radius of a dust aggregate.
-The growth via aggregate-monomer collisions lead to form a sphere-like aggregate with $D_{\rm f}\approx3$, while the aggregate-aggregate collisions form a plane-line aggregate with $D_{\rm f}\approx2$ \citep[e.g.,][]{Meakin91,Cabane+93,Okuzumi+09}.
+The growth via aggregate-monomer collisions leads to the formation of a sphere-like aggregate with $D_{\rm f}\approx3$, while the aggregate-aggregate collisions form a plane-line aggregate with $D_{\rm f}\approx2$ \citep[e.g.,][]{Meakin91,Cabane+93,Okuzumi+09}.
 It has been known that photochemical hazes on Titan's upper atmosphere have $D_{\rm f}\approx 2$ \citep{Rannou+97}.

-One can apply the same formulation of collision Kernel for spheres to aggregates using the characteristic radius $a_{\rm agg}$ \citep[e.g.,][]{Cabane+93}.
+One can apply the same formulation of a collision Kernel for spheres to aggregates using the characteristic radius $a_{\rm agg}$ \citep[e.g.,][]{Cabane+93}.
 The terminal velocity can be similarly computed from the characteristic radius, although a caution is needed to evaluate the geometric cross section of aggregates for $D_{\rm f}<2$ \citep{Okuzumi+09,Ohno+20b,Tazaki21}.
-It is worth noting that the terminal velocity is almost independent of the aggregate's characteristic size for $D_{\rm f}\approx 2$ in the free molecular flow regime, as the velocity is proportional to the particle mass-to-area ratio that is invariant with growth for $D_{\rm f}\le2$ \citep[see e.g., Equation (26) of][]{Ohno+20b}.
+It is worth noting that the terminal velocity is almost independent of the aggregate's characteristic size for $D_{\rm f}\approx 2$ in the free molecular flow regime, as the velocity is proportional to the particle mass-to-area ratio that is invariant with growth for $D_{\rm f}\le2$ \citep[see, e.g., Equation (26) of][]{Ohno+20b}.